EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 1
 * C_U - variable length connection identifier
-* CIPHER_SUITEs_U - Cipher suites which Party U supports, in order of decreasing preference.
+* CIPHER_SUITEs_U - cipher suites which Party U supports, in order of decreasing preference.
 If a single cipher suite is conveyed, an int is used, if multiple cipher suites are conveyed, an array of ints is used.
 * CIPHER_SUITE_U - a single chosen cipher suite from CIPHER_SUITEs_U (zero-based index, i.e. 0 for the first or only, 1 for the second, etc.)
 * X_U - the x-coordinate of the ephemeral public key of Party U
 * UAD_1 - bstr containing unprotected opaque application data